Our view on issues around assisted dying and end of life

 Palliative care considers a prognosis of up to 12 months or a year as appropriate for admission to the Hospice service.

-In the Hospice service, ‘End-of-Life-Care’ (ELOC) refers to the care provided in the last days of life and into the bereavement.
-It focuses on preparing for an imminent death, and managing the end of the condition (4).
-Typically this may start from about a week away from death to just hours before death.
+In the Hospice service, ‘Last Days of Life care’ refers to the care provided in the last days of life and into the bereavement.
+It focuses on preparing for an imminent death, and managing the end of the condition.
+It is the period of time when death is imminent and may be measured in hours or days (4).

 Do Not Attempt Resuscitation (DNAR)